-How did a great-nephew of George Washington come to be buried in a virtually forgotten graveyard far from the family’s Potomac plantations?
+How did a great-nephew of George Washington come to be buried in a virtually forgotten graveyard far from the family's Potomac Valley plantations?

 Francis Augustine Washington, Sr., (1811-1872) and at least four other family members are buried in what's now the Frazier-Washington Cemetery, obscured among trees on a knoll above Hurricane Creek near its mouth on the Kanawha River in Putnam County.

 The senior Washington was the son of Lawrence Augustine Washington (1775–1824), a son of Samuel Washington (1734–1781), who was a brother of the president and the builder of Harewood, the Georgian plantation near Charles Town, West Virginia, more than two hundred miles* to the northeast.